-The Shanghai Chinese Studies summer program, hosted at Fudan University, offers eight weeks of Chinese language study at the first, second, and third-year levels in China’s largest and most vibrant city.
-Housing is provided in apartment-style student residences at the Tonghe International Village adjacent to the Fudan campus.
-Language courses equivalent to a full year of University-level Chinese meet for 15 hours each week and emphasize grammar, oral comprehension, and speaking.
-Courses are augmented by travel to historic northern cities such as Beijing or Xi’an, weekend travel to a nearby Yangzi River delta city like Suzhou or another “water town,” and visits to local cultural sights.
+The Shanghai Chinese Studies summer program, hosted at Fudan University, offers eight weeks of Chinese language study at the first, second, third, and fourth-year levels in China’s largest and most vibrant city.
+Housing is provided in apartment-style student residences at the Tonghe International Mansion close to the Fudan campus.
+Language courses equivalent to a full year of University-level Chinese meet for 16-20 hours each week and emphasize grammar, oral comprehension, and speaking.
+Courses are augmented by a five-day educational trip to historic cities or to the countryside to experience village life and other cultural activities.

 Requirements & Considerations